Würzburg witch trials: Cases and accused

 Typical for both the Würzburg witch trial as well as the parallel witch trial in Bamberg, members of the elite were arrested after having been named by working-class people under torture, which was a phenomenon which would normally not have happened in contemporary society, if the process had been about a different crime.
 Würzburg and Bamberg, however, differed somewhat in that in Würzburg, many members of the clerical elite were arrested, and many children were among the accused.

-The first arrests in the city were of the traditionally suspected poor working-class women, but as the trials expanded in size, more and more men and children from all classes were among the accused, and in the later years of the trials, men were sometimes in the majority of the executed.
-Forty-three priests were executed, as well as Ernst von Ehrenberg, nephew of the Prince Bishop himself.
+The first arrests in the city were of the traditional suspects: poor working-class women.
+But as the trials expanded in size, more and more men and children from all classes were among the accused, and in the later years of the trials, men were sometimes in the majority of the executed.
+Between 19 and 43 priests were executed, as well as Ernst von Ehrenberg, a nephew of the Prince Bishop himself.
+Ernst was beheaded and his body burnt posthumously.
 At least 49 children under the age of twelve are confirmed to have been executed, many of them from the orphanage and school Julius-Spital.

 A contemporary letter from 1629 describes how people of all ages and classes were arrested every day.
 A third of the population was suspected of having attended the Witches' Sabbath and being noted in the black book of Satan that the authorities were searching for.
-People from all walks of life were arrested and charged, regardless of age, profession, or sex, for reasons ranging from murder and satanism to humming a song including the name of the Devil, or simply for being vagrants and unable to give a satisfactory explanation of why they were passing through town: 32 appear to have been vagrant.
+People from all walks of life were arrested and charged, regardless of age, profession, or sex, for reasons ranging from murder and satanism to humming a song including the name of the Devil, or simply for being vagrants and unable to give a satisfactory explanation of why they were passing through town: 32 appear to have been vagrants.

 The exact number of executions is not known, since documentation is only partially preserved.
 A list describes 157 executions from 1627 until February 1629 in the city itself, but Hauber who preserved the list in Acta et Scripta Magica, noted that the list was far from complete and that there were a great many other burnings, too many to specify.
 February 1629 was furthermore in the middle of the witch trials, which continued for two more years until 1631.
 The executions within the city itself have been estimated at 219, with another 900 in the areas under the authority of the Prince Bishop outside the city.
-It has been referred to as the greatest witch trial in the history of Franconia, just ahead of the contemporaneous Bamberg witch trials of 1626–1630.